 - Through the experience of the program, Scholars will become knowledgeable of the process of doing research in NIH-funded HIV networks, and have the opportunity to build their research networks within the context of the HPTN

-Scholars are provided funding to cover a portion of their time (typically ~ 10-30%) and expenses including travel to two HPTN annual meetings, one other professional or scientific meeting, a mid-year skills building workshop, as well as materials and supplies.
+Scholars are provided funding to cover a portion of their time (typically ~ 10-30%) and expenses including travel and research materials/supplies.
 Successful applicants will be funded for 18 months, subject to certain restrictions.

-For more information about the HPTN Scholars Program, contact Ehamilton@fhi360.org.
+For more information about the HPTN Scholars Programs, contact Ehamilton@fhi360.org.

 HPTN Welcomes 2015 Scholars

 The HIV Prevention Trials Network is pleased to announce the newest group of HPTN Scholars, comprised of early career investigators who already have relevant experience in the HIV research field.
 2015-2016 HPTN Scholars are Brandon Brown, Dustin Duncan, Mandy Hill, Florence Momplaisir and Tonia Poteat.
 As HPTN Scholars, they will have the opportunity to gain experience working on a secondary analysis of HPTN study data aligning with their interests, alongside leading renowned HIV prevention researchers affiliated with the network.
 Read more>>